JasonLeeCS/12YP/README.md

 Jason's 12YP to retire with 2.5 million.
 Tools to help achieve this goal:

-Income Estiamtor
-AI Portfolio Analyzer
+Income Estiamtor, AI Portfolio Analyzer